KarlsruheMIS/red2pack/README.md

 Note: If you want to use the out-of-the-box experiment, skip this section and go to [Experiment](#Experiment).

 We compare our algorithms to two competitor algorithms: gen2pack by Trejo et al. and Apx-2P+Im-2p by Trejo and Sanchez.
-We had to modify the original source-code slightly to make it work -- however, we did not modify the algorithms themselves and only added missing parts as described in the related papers.
+After correspondence with the authors, we modified the original source-code for Apx-2P+Imp-2P slightly to make it work -- however, we did not modify the algorithms themselves and only added missing parts as described in the related papers.

 ### gen2pack
 gen2pack was implemented in Python an depends on multiple Python libraries.